UNIVERSE-HPC/course-material/high_performance_computing/hpc_openmp/02_intro_openmp.md

 ## Running a Code with OpenMP

 Before we delve into specifics of writing code that uses OpenMP, let's first look at how we compile and run an example "Hello World!"
 OpenMP program that prints this to the console.

+ First, log into whichever HPC system you have access to - this could be a group server, or university- or national-level cluster (e.g. Iridis or DiRAC).
+Alternatively, you may have OpenMP installed on your local machine.

 Save the following code in `hello_world_omp.c`:

 ~~~c